fatimarabab/gruv-testing/README.md

 I was responsible for testing and quality assurance using XCTest framework from Apple and also general Software Engineering.

 These are a sample of tests coded(by me) for the Gruv team project.
-Tests include UI and unit testing.
+Tests include UI testing.